Gun violence in America doesn’t have to be inevitable. We can prevent gun violence with thoughtful, data-driven, common-sense policy solutions.

 People across our community have shared with me their concerns about the gun violence epidemic in our country, and in our own community.
 They are Republicans.
 They are Democrats.
 They are Independents.
 They are gun owners.
 They are parents.
 They are students.
 They are teachers.
 They are faith leaders.
 They are colleagues.
 They are friends.
 And they are worried.
 They are worried about the safety of our neighbors here at home and across the country.
 They know that common-sense efforts to reduce gun violence are consistent with our Texas traditions of hunting and fishing and responsible gun ownership.
 And they want leaders who will stand up to the corporate gun lobby, to address the root causes of this problem, to understand the public health effects of this epidemic, and to put the safety of our communities first.

 Our district has seen too many incidents of gun violence in recent years.
-From the Memorial Day shooting on Memorial Drive, to the September morning shooting on Weslayan Street, to the shooting last September of Harris County Sheriff’s Deputy Sandeep Singh Dhaliwal.
+From the Memorial Day shooting on Memorial Drive, to the September morning shooting on Weslayan Street, to the shooting in September 2019 of Harris County Sheriff’s Deputy Sandeep Singh Dhaliwal.
 And, sadly, there are many more acts of gun violence in our community each day.